hyperjumptech/monika/docs/src/pages/guides/notifications.md

 3. Use `587` for `port`.
 4. Use your Gmail address for `username`.
 5. Use your Gmail password for `password`.
-   1. If you have activated 2-Factor-Authentication (2FA), you need to <a className="text-blue-700 font-semibold" href="https://support.google.com/accounts/answer/185833">create an App Password from your Account Settings</a>.
+   1. If you have activated 2-Factor-Authentication (2FA), you need to [create an App Password from your Account Settings](https://support.google.com/accounts/answer/185833).
 Then use the app password for `password`.

 ## Mailgun